Phaxboi/predicting-patient-outcome/README.md

 files to respective patients folder.
 The map_path is a mapping from mimics own variable names (item_id) to our own names.

+*****REMOVE OUTLIERS*****

+python -m get_outlier_thresholds --subjects_root_path {root directory for generated subject folders}

+Will iterate through all episode files and summarise all values, these will be saved as 'subjects_root_path\results\values_summary(no_filtering).csv'.
+Using these values thresholds for filtering outliers wiill then be calculated and saved as 'subjects_root_path\results\outlier_thresholds.csv'.
+Note that this only generates these files, the outlier filtering itself is done in the 'generate_48h_episodes' module.

 *****EXTRACT 48H EPISODES AND GENERAL CLEANUP OF THE DATA*****